Frequently Asked Questions

 We have learned our craft from a tempeh master in Indonesia, and Amalia, our co-founder, was born and grew up in Indonesia, so tempeh is close to our hearts.
 We bring the authenticity of Indonesian tempeh to the UK.

-Our tempeh is made in London so by purchasing our tempeh not only are you supporting a UK producer but also purchasing a product with a low carbon footprint.
+Our tempeh is made at our own production kitchen in Cambridgeshire, so by purchasing our tempeh not only are you supporting a UK producer but also purchasing a product with a low carbon footprint.
 Most tempeh products in supermarkets are imported.

 What are the health benefits of eating tempeh?